My first peek down the rabbit hole that is shader programming

 When you define a vertex shader program - each verticies of the triangle will run it; doing things like passing on information for drawing each pixel and transforming the vertex to from local space clip space.

-Each pixel within the triangle runs a fragment shader - this manages textures; mixing the triangle color and outputting colors for the screen.
+Each pixel within the triangle runs a fragment shader - this manages textures and calculates the color the pixel will render for the screen.

 Transformation pipelines